jerryc-nguyen/demo_admin_api/README.md

 ---

-## 🐳 Docker Deployment
+## 🐳 Docker & Cloud Deployment

+### Local Docker Build
 The project includes a production-ready multi-stage `Dockerfile`.
-To build and run:
+To build and run locally:
 ```bash
 docker build -t admin-api .
 docker run -p 3000:3000 --env-file .env.production admin-api
 ```

+### Deploying to Render
+This repository includes a [render.yaml](file:///Users/nhan/works/admin_api/render.yaml) Blueprint configuration for quick deployment to **Render**.

+1. Connect your GitHub repository to your Render account.
+2. Click **New +** on the Render dashboard and choose **Blueprint**.
+3. Connect this repository.
+Render will automatically detect `render.yaml` and configure:
+   * A managed PostgreSQL database (`admin-api-db`).
+   * A web service running the Rails API using the `Dockerfile`.
+4. Render will prompt you for the `RAILS_MASTER_KEY` environment variable.
+Paste the contents of your local `config/master.key` file.
+5. Click **Apply**.
+Render will build the Docker container, run database migrations automatically via `db:prepare` in the entrypoint, and launch the service.